elbaum/CI-Datasets/README.md

  Test Suite  | String representing the test sutie name including the test suite directory(names separated by "/").

- Test Suite Duration | Number representing the test suite execution time in second.
+ Test Suite Duration | Number representing the test suite execution time in seconds.

- Test Suite Runs     | Integer representing the number of test cases executions.
+ Test Suite Runs     | Integer representing the number of test suites executions.

- Test Suite Assersions | Integer representing the number of assertions in the test suite.
+ Test Suite Assertions | Integer representing the number of assertions in the test suite.

  Test Suite Failures | Integer representing the number of failed test cases in the test suite.